 As the world reels from the effects of the global pandemic, the US has a new controversy to deal with: the minimum wage debate.

-Part of President Joe Biden’s $1.9T pandemic relief plan includes hiking the US minimum wage from $7.25 per hour to $15 — an easy jump for megabrands, but not so simple for small businesses working with tight margins.
+Part of President Joe Biden’s $1.9T pandemic relief plan includes raising the federal minimum wage from $7.25 an hour to $15 — an easy jump for megabrands, but not so simple for small businesses working with tight margins.

 But does a rise in minimum wage actually cause employers to shed workers?
 What does it mean for small businesses?
 And behind the hype and headlines, what’s the real impact for today’s hiring managers?